Blog · arXiv Analysis · Last reviewed June 25, 2026

 Benchmark Receipts

-A multilingual benchmark receipt should include the task ID, source platform, release date, original LCB version, converted prompt, language target, compiler or interpreter version, sandbox limits, model checkpoint, cutoff estimate, sampling settings, number of runs, Pass@1 result, stderr/stdout trace, timeout status, and failure class.
+A multilingual benchmark receipt should include the task ID, source platform, release date, original LCB version, converted prompt, language target, compiler or interpreter version, dependency image, sandbox limits, model checkpoint, cutoff estimate, sampling settings, number of runs, Pass@1 result, stderr/stdout trace, timeout status, failure class, evaluator commit, and any manual conversion exception.

-The leaderboard receipt should publish the aggregation window, language weights, per-language scores, excluded tasks, failed conversions, reproduction deltas against LCB, and any known contamination risk.
+The leaderboard receipt should publish the aggregation window, language weights, per-language scores, excluded tasks, failed conversions, reproduction deltas against LCB, model-access date, prompt template, top-p and temperature, and any known contamination risk.
 Averages should never travel without language-level detail.

 Limits